andrewbolster/andrewbolster.github.io/_posts/2017-09-21-human-factors-in-autonomous-systems.md

 their “Trust” in autonomous systems to not only accomplish what they want and what they expect, but to do it in a way they are psychologically comfortable with.
-Further, there is the aspect of how are (or should) autonomous systems be “trained” in how to deal with the systematic failings in human cognition?
-At what point does the machine need to trust the operator before it performs “responsibly” in the face of a possibly irrational or cognitively broken use, and if so, how can it communicate the These are massively open research questions I didn’t get to attempt to answer anywhere other than the appendices and the pub, and there is no easy avenue to start from, so this author suggests Asimov’s [“The Robot Collection”](https://www.amazon.co.uk/Complete-Robot-Isaac-Asimov/dp/0586057242).
+Further, there is the aspect of how are (or should) autonomous systems being “trained” in how to deal with the systematic failings in human cognition?
+At what point does the machine need to trust the _operator_ before it performs “responsibly” in the face of a possibly irrational or cognitively broken usage, and if so, how can it communicate this state to the operator or some higher order command structure?

+These are massively open research questions I didn’t get to attempt to answer anywhere other than the appendices and the pub, and there is no easy avenue to start from, so this author suggests Asimov’s [“The Robot Collection”](https://www.amazon.co.uk/Complete-Robot-Isaac-Asimov/dp/0586057242).